mobdalla/mobdalla/README.md

 - 👋 Hi, I’m @mobdalla
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python , php ,
-- 💞️ I’m looking to collaborate on c++
+- 💞️ I’m looking to collaborate on c++/python
-- 📫 How to reach me ...
+- 📫 How to reach me sud.mabdalla@gmail.com

 <!---
 mobdalla/mobdalla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.